Jump to: Admissions Questions | Program Questions | Residency Weekend | Advising Questions | Financial Aid and Tuition Questions

 - Administrative leadership positions in a variety of public and private, for profit and nonprofit, domestic and international organizations which have a health-related mission.
 Graduates would be uniquely qualified to serve in leadership positions requiring them to enact system-level change.

-- Research positions in private industry (e.g., pharma), public agencies (e.g., NIH) or academia.
+- Research positions in private industry (e.g., pharma), public agencies (e.g., NIH), academia, or research institutes.

 Twice each semester during the first 6 semesters.
 As possible, these weekends are scheduled to occur from Friday noon through Sunday noon during approximately the 5th and 10th week of each semester.
 Actual dates for all 6 semesters are provided to each cohort upon matriculation.
 The weekends will be pre-determined and students will be notified far in advance of each semester and not based on student's availability per se.
 Attendance at each of the residency weekends is strictly required.
 The residency weekends are only during the didactic coursework portion of the program, not the dissertation phase.